 Get the education – and the edge – you need with the Advanced Mobile Marketing course from the University of San Francisco (USF).
 This eight-week advanced specialized certificate course is the only mobile marketing training of its kind: expert-based, university-backed and 100% online.

 Consistently ranked among “America’s Best Colleges” by U.S. News & World Report, regionally accredited USF is recognized as an innovator in Internet marketing education.
 The university launched its popular Certificate in Internet Marketing in 2008, and has continued to add to its series of advanced specialized certificate courses.
 In addition to Advanced Mobile Marketing, USF also offers targeted training in digital analytics, social media, email marketing, affiliate marketing and search engine marketing.

 All of USF’s courses are delivered via a proven, video-based e-learning platform, which enables you to attend class anytime and anywhere.
-View lectures through streaming video, MP4 downloads or CD-ROM, and communicate with your instructors and fellow students using email, live chat, online discussion boards and two-way voice over IP (VOIP).
+View lectures through streaming video, MP4 downloads or CD-ROM, and communicate with your instructors and fellow students using email, live chat and online discussion boards.
 You’ll receive a framed certificate of achievement upon completion of each course.

 With USF’s convenient online training, you can learn essential mobile marketing techniques in as few as eight-weeks – and enhance your résumé with respected credentials from a leading university.

 1 “Mobile Marketing Budgets Set To Rise 124% From 2010 To 2011.”
 MobileMarketingWatch.com, July 16, 2010; accessed September 23, 2010.